Cardiff Pupil Referral Units

 16 August 2023

-Working in partnership with Cardiff Council and construction contractor Centregreat, we worked through the Cardiff Commitment to help boost ambition and skills in young people according to the needs and opportunities within industries, like construction, on their doorstep in Wales.
+Working in partnership with Cardiff Council and construction contractor Centregreat, we’ve played a part in the Cardiff Commitment to help boost ambition and skills in young people across three Pupil Referral Units and Special Schools, according to the needs and opportunities within industries, like construction, on their doorstep in Wales.

-Their ambition is to provide sustained work experience opportunities and engagement with employers, rather than ad hoc visits.
-We delivered three one day workshops at Greenhill School, a Special School in Cardiff, supporting students who may have struggled in mainstream education through behaviour, special educational needs and/or experienced trauma in their lives.
+Their ambition is to provide sustained work experience opportunities and engagement with employers, over and above ad hoc visits and interactions.
+We delivered short workshops at three schools, Greenhill School, Gabalfa Community School and Bryn y Deryn and the Carnegie Centre, supporting students who may have struggled in mainstream education through behaviour, special educational needs and/or experienced trauma in their lives.

 All materials were donated by Travis Perkins Cardiff South.